How Far Is Sukawati From Ubud?

 Disclaimer: Why yes, I am writing out a guide for myself for the next time I come back to Bali haha.
 We were feeling a bit exhausted by the time we got to Sukawati and didn’t explore as much as we wanted to.
 Oh well, there’s always next time.

-This art market is what puts Sukawati on the map.
+This market is also known as the Sukawati Art Market and is the one place that puts Sukawati on the map.
 A few tours even include a stopover to this area as part of their itinerary.
 The market sells unique Balinese art and souvenirs for your peops back home.
 Some even say that this art market trumps the one in Ubud.
 But don’t take my word for it, because I didn’t visit either market.
 There’s no point for us to buy anything since stuff weighs us down and we are travelling with minimal luggage.

 Taman Ayun Temple